jiayinlu19960224/TriMe/README.md

 academic paper using this software, please consider citing the following
 publications:

 - Lu, Jiayin, Rycroft, Chris.
 (2023).
-TriMe++: TriMe++: Multi-threaded triangular meshing in two dimensions
+TriMe++: Multi-threaded triangular meshing in two dimensions

 **Abstract of paper**